spatie/laravel-backup/docs/02-cleaning-up-old-backups/index.md

 Do not forget to specify the full classname of your custom strategy in the `cleanup.strategy` key in the `laravel-backup` config file.

+## Getting notified when a cleanup goes wrong

+You can receive a notification when a cleanup goes wrong.
+Read [the section on notifications](url naar notification page) to know more.